defndaines/meiro/README.md

 ![Wilson's Maze](img/wilsons-maze.png)

-### Hunt and Kill
+### Hunt-and-Kill

+Hunt-and-Kill performs a random walk, but avoids visiting cells which are already linked.
+When it reaches a dead end but there are still cells to visit, it will look for an unvisited cell neighboring a visited cell and begin walking again from there.

+Hunt-and-kill mazes tend to have long, twisty passages with fewer dead ends than most of the algorithms here.
+It can be slower because it can visit cells many times.

-To generate a random-walk maze biased to first visited cell using Hunt and Kill:
+To generate a random-walk maze biased to the first visited cell using
+Hunt-and-Kill:
 ```clojure
 (require '[meiro.hunt-and-kill :as hk])
 (png/render (hk/create (m/init 8 25)))